monk-afk/SquareOne/cms/markdown/crystal.md

 There is no minimum light for crystal grass to crystalize.

+Daylight is needed for crystal grass to spread.

 Pink Crystal will spawn along with a Pink Crystal Dirt node; it does not spread like normal grassy dirt.

 Sometimes a Salt Crystal will spawn